 Genomind Testing at the Process Recovery Center

-At the Process Recovery Center, we’ve started streamlining the medication process.
+At the Process Recovery Center, an addiction treatment center in New Hampshire, we’ve started streamlining the medication process.
 The first, and most important step, is to determine the accuracy of a diagnosis.
 Making an accurate diagnosis requires time.
 Substance use symptomology can mimic other mental health symptoms.
 A patient needs time to settle into early recovery before a provider can discern between the mechanisms of substance use disorder and other co-morbid conditions.
 Patients who are misdiagnosed often experience feelings of shame that exacerbate rather than mitigate their substance use disorder.
 Moreover, misdiagnosis increases the likelihood that a patient will become resistant to treatment.
 After all, how can we expect people to have faith in a system that fails them – especially more than once?